Home » Can You Spay or Neuter A Parrot? (Fixing Birds)

 If a parrot faces a medical emergency like ovarian cancer, an ovariohysterectomy (OVH) may be required.
 This involves removing the uterus alongside both ovaries.

-If a parrot is male, keeping the bird alone will prevent reproduction.
+If a parrot is male, keeping it alone will prevent reproduction.
 However, a lone male will still experience elevated hormones during the breeding season, leading to behavioral volatility.

 Unlike Eclectus parrots, many birds are monomorphic and display no visual differences between genders.
 Arrange a DNA test to confirm the parrot has been accurately sexed.

 Captive female parrots can become gravid without a male companion.
-This is because their bodies are triggered to produce eggs by favorable environmental conditions (light, warmth, food, etc.)
+Favorable environmental conditions (light, warmth, and food) cause their bodies to produce eggs.

 Cover the cage earlier to reduce natural (and artificial) light so the bird believes the days are shorter.
-Also, moderate temperatures so its room is less warm, and reduce the amount of food.
+You should also moderate temperatures so the room is less warm and reduces the amount of food.

 Avoid petting the vent, back, or wings because these are reserved for mates.
 Also, don’t provide a female parrot with anything that could be used for nesting material.